Teknowmics-iqxora/API-Integration-Example-Python/README.md

 ![actionid](/images/action_variable.png)

+## How to get formId and formName from Form Design

 To get formId and formName of an application Open Studio, Open Form Design .
 Then in Info formName and formId will be listed

 ![formid](/images/formid1.PNG)